Friday, August 22, 2025

 How do I get crutches?
 I have to go somewhere and buy them...it's almost midnight.
 The hospital doesn't provide any assistance.

 We'll see what happens.
 The ambulance may cost $2,000 and the form I signed had the amount of around $5,000 for ER.
 Who knows about the two different sets of x-rays or the blood lab.
-Medicare did tell me to submit a "foreign health care claim" anyway.
+Medicare did tell me to submit a "foreign health care claim" anyway, but I'm certain that will be a waste of time.
 But surgery scares me...$$$$$

-On top of all of this, the Canadian surgeon will call me Tuesday.
+On top of all of this, I was told the Canadian surgeon will call me Tuesday (he didn't).
 It seems there is a long Canadian holiday weekend!
-The Embassy still opens on Monday so I'll find out what they can do and maybe I can find a surgeon in Maine.
+The Embassy is also closed until Tuesday, but they had no valuable suggestions.
+My best bet is to find a surgeon in Bangor, Maine.
 It is 6 hours to Bangor.
 We'll see if I can drive with my left foot...

 So now I'm on hold, worried sick about the logistics of everything and in pain.